FlyingCanoe/dap-guide-unofficial/src/breakpoint.md

 This guide suggest that adapter should refrained from setting a breakpoint at a location other than the desired location. if setting the breakpoint at the desired location is impossible, the adapter should refuse to set the breakpoint and set the verified field to false.

+## Breakpoint Event

+A breakpoint Event may be use by a adapter to unilaterally add, modify or remove a breakpoint

+> Adapter should refrains from unilaterally changing or removing breakpoint.
+> As such the Breakpoint Event should not be use.